alterNERDtive/VoiceAttack-profiles/docs/configuration/SpanshAttack.md

 Rat ships, I recommend telling SpanshAttack about the range they are supposed to have with full fuel and your preferred amount of cargo/limpets.

-In oder to do that, copy the `SpanshAttack.getShipRange` command from SpanshAttack or the example profile to your custom profile and add your ships.
+In order to do that, copy the `SpanshAttack.getShipRange` command from SpanshAttack or the example profile to your custom profile and add your ships.
 Any ship listed in there will automatically have its jump range used instead of EDDI’s reported laden range or VoiceAttack prompting you to manually supply it.